 The Center for Sustainable Agriculture (CSA), directed by Dr. Elaine Solowey, is a vital player in the field of desert agriculture and sustainable agriculture in the Middle East and the world.
 The Center is dedicated to the investigation and preservation of arid lands and their natural resources, and works collaboratively with leading institutions including Ben-Gurion University, Jacob Blaustein Institute for Desert Research at Sde Boqer, and the Department of Applied Research.

-Dr. Solowey’s research in the Experimental Orchards, which she founded 33 years ago, is the foundation for important new applications in botanical medicine, renewable energy, and sustainable agriculture.
+Dr. Solowey’s research in the Experimental Orchards, which she founded in 1975, is the foundation for important new applications in botanical medicine, renewable energy, and sustainable agriculture.
 Her work covers a wide range of subjects including the study of endangered medicinal herbs, the search for crops that can be grown in arid and saline soil, and the investigation into raising plants on marginal lands suitable for the production of ethanol for bio-fuel.

 Research Projects include: